marcelogmca/llm_narrative_engine/README.md

 | :---: |
 | ![Dashboard Screenshot](./images/logs_cost.png) |

+---

+## Example of a Full System Flow

+To illustrate how all the components work together, here is a step-by-step walkthrough of a single turn, from user input to final output.

+**1. Setup & Configuration (The Creator's Workflow)**
+-   The user first selects their project.
+In the "Obsidian" view, they see their project's file structure.
+-   Using the dropdown next to each file, they assign a "persona" or "mode" to their lore files. `my_characters.md` is set to `charsheet`, `world_history.md` is set to `summary`, and `important_rules.md` is set to `full`.
+This tells the engine how to process these files later.

+**2. User Action (The Spark)**
+-   In the Visual Novel viewer, the user is presented with a scene.
+They type their action, "I draw my sword and inspect the strange altar," and press "Go."

+**3. Kickoff & Triage (The Backend Awakens)**
+-   The `generate-vn-turn` event is sent to `main.js`.
+A new `TurnContext` object is created, which will act as a "capsule" carrying all data for this turn.
+-   The **Narrative Pacer** (`narrative_pacer.js`) is the first AI agent to act.
+It analyzes the user's prompt and the last few turns, determines this is a standard action, and sets the turn's mode to `COMPLEX` inside the `TurnContext`.

+**4. The Director's Review (Orchestration)**
+-   As a direct result of the `COMPLEX` decision from the Triage step, the **Orchestrator** (`orchestrator.js`) is now executed.
+-   It analyzes the story's history, character arcs, and the current world state to ensure long-term coherence.
+-   It generates a "Writer's Brief"—a set of high-level instructions and suggestions—and places it into the `TurnContext` for the next agent to use.

+**5. Prompt Assembly (The Great Gathering - *Now Highly Parallel*)**
+-   The **Prompt Builder** (`prompt_builder.js`) immediately calls the **Query Generator** utility, which makes a single LLM call to create 5-10 variations of the user's prompt ("I inspect the altar," "What is on the altar?", "A close look at the strange altar," etc.).
+-   With this array of queries, it launches a `Promise.all` to fetch all context **simultaneously**:
+    - It searches the static lore database for information related to "altars" or "rituals."
+    - It searches the history of past chapters for any previous encounters with similar altars.
+    - It generates KG insights about entities related to the last turn.
+    - It synthesizes a personality snapshot for any new characters who just entered the scene.
+-   Once all these parallel tasks complete, the Prompt Builder rapidly assembles the fetched data, the Director's brief, and the static files into the final, context-rich prompt.

+**6. Narrative Generation (The Creative Act)**
+-   The **Writer AI** (`narrativeengine.js`) receives the prompt and generates the story for the current turn, describing the character drawing their sword and what they see at the altar.

+**7. Parallel and Asynchronous Processing (The Transformation)**
+-   The moment the raw text is generated, the **VN Manager** (`vnmanager.js`) begins its work, splitting tasks to minimize latency:
+    -   **Blocking Parallel Tasks:** It simultaneously runs all processes required to immediately display the scene to the user.
+This includes structuring dialogue, selecting assets (backgrounds, OST), classifying emotions, generating player choices, and extracting facts critical for the world state.
+The system waits for all these to complete.
+    -   **Asynchronous Background Tasks:** As soon as the blocking tasks finish and the scene is sent to the user, the system triggers "fire-and-forget" background tasks.
+These now include requesting **Text-to-Speech (TTS) generation**—with a payload enriched by the character's guessed gender for accurate voice selection—alongside generating the turn's **summary** and **synopsis** and updating the story's **knowledge graph**.
+The UI notifies the user that these tasks are running and when they complete.

+**8. Final Assembly & Display (The Showtime)**
+-   Once the parallel tasks are complete, the `vnmanager` assembles the final scene:
+    -   It finds the correct sprite (`player_curious.png`).
+    -   The `sprite_positioner` arranges it on the screen using the "heat" system.
+    -   The final sequence of dialogue, sprites, background, music, and player choices is finalized.
+-   This final sequence is sent to the **VN Viewer** UI, and the user sees the scene they created, complete with visuals, music, and new choices.

+**9. Committing to Memory**
+-   The entire, fully-populated `TurnContext` object—containing the user's input, all the intermediate data from every agent, and the final VN sequence—is saved as a single, atomic record into the project's SQLite database.
+The turn is now a permanent part of the story's history.

 ## Implementation Ideas & Optimizations
 *   GUI to be able to smoothly see the world state and relationship status of the current scene.
 (Partially addressed by the Knowledge Graph Viewer and Fact Viewer, but a dedicated "live" view is still a great idea).
 *   Ambient animations such as light rays, snow, wind or rain.